 Periodically, as I binge watch through films for my own pleasure, I write up reviews – definitely not Roger Ebert quality – but a great tool for me to remember the films I watched, and spend some time mulling them over.

-And it seems a shame just to keep them locked up in my head – so here’s from the last year:
+And it seems a shame just to keep them locked up in my computer – so here’s a few from when I went through an Asian Thriller/Surreal/Experimental/Classics phase.

 A Bittersweet Life